CLI Reference

 If your relay publishes its own installer:

-curl -sSL https://portal.example.com/install.sh | bash The installer writes the portal binary only.
-It does not write a config file.
+curl -sSL https://portal.example.com/api/install.sh | bash The installer downloads the portal binary and adds it to your PATH.
+It does

 Command Overview